 The guide below explains how to carry out a basic search, create email alerts for terms of interest, and how to view and export your results.

-Aleph's search bar is located at the top of the web page and is comprised of several distinct features:
+Aleph's site-wide search bar is located at the top of any page on the site.
+This search bar allows you to search all of the documents and entities you have access to in Aleph.
+It is comprised of several distinct features:

-The search form is where you enter keywords and use search operators to expand or constrain the results of your search.
+The search form is where you enter keywords and other terms of interest in order to execute your search.

 The create alert button enables you to create a saved alert based on the keywords and operators in the search form.
 Once saved, you will receive email notifications as well as see alerts in the notification tab when new data is added to Aleph that meet the requirements of your search.

-When you type keywords in the search form, the set of results of the search are listed below, including the text containing those keywords highlighted in yellow.
+With each result, yellow highlighted text indicates the context in which your search term was found.
 This allows you to eyeball the results and understand why they were returned based on your keywords.
-They can also help you decide if you need to either expand or narrow down your search.
+This can also help you decide if you need to either expand or narrow down your search.

 Aleph enables you to download the results of your search as a spreadsheet.
-Just click on the export button in the top-right of the window to download the search results.
-Aleph limits the number of search results you can download to 10,000 results.
+Just click on the export button in the top-right of the window to download the results.
+Aleph limits the number of search results you can download to a maximum of 10,000 results.